About this Blog

 Handtools:

 Power tools have their place and I use them for milling.
 But my preference is to use hand tools and enjoy the process - without so much noise and dust.
 I use Western and Japanese hand tools depending on the wood and the task but sometimes I make my own tools.
-I inherited traditional American tools and have reclaimed them from "genuine antique" status to "serviceable" status.
+I inherited traditional American tools and have reclaimed them from "genuine antique" to "serviceable" status.
 Travels in Japan long ago exposed me to that world of woodworking and toolmaking perfection and I have been trying to learn more about it ever since.

 Kezurou-kai USA: